Orlando Weekly

 Orlando Weekly is a liberal progressive alternative newsweekly distributed in the Greater Orlando area of Florida.
 Every Thursday, 40,000 issues of the paper are distributed to more than 1,100 locations across Orange, Osceola and Seminole counties.

 Orlando Weekly organizes an annual feature Best of Orlando issue that features the best Orlando has to offer in dining, music and nightlife, arts and culture, goods and services.
 Each year readers vote in the paper's poll to vote for their favorite Orlando restaurants, bars, boutiques, museums, local celebs and more.
 The paper also publishes an annual dining guide called BITE, which features capsule reviews of hundreds of area restaurants, and an Annual Manual, an insider's guide to the region.

 History

 The paper was founded in the 1980s as the Orange Shopper.
 It was purchased by the Toronto Sun, which changed its name to the Weekly and transformed it into a tabloid publication.
 The Weekly was later sold to the Detroit-based Alternative Media Inc., a publisher of alternative newsweekly Detroit Metro Times.
 Co-founder of Alternative Media Inc., Ron Williams, transformed the paper into not just a tabloid but an alternative news source dedicated to investigative journalism.
 In 1997, Alternative Media Inc. also purchased the San Antonio Current; by 1998, the company was entertaining multiple offers for its stable of weeklies.

-In 1999, the papers were purchased by Times-Shamrock Communications.
+In 2000, the papers were purchased by Times-Shamrock Communications.
 In 2013, Times-Shamrock sold the paper to Euclid Media Group.
+The company dissolved in August 2023 and the newspaper was sold to Chava Communications, an entity created by Michael Wagner and his wife, Cassandra Yardeni Wagner.